 brush up on some of your nautical theory

-Through my time teaching it often occurred to me that there was scope for more sailing related material for learning with other than just text in books.
+Through my time teaching it often occurred to me that there was scope for more sailing related material than what was currently around.
 So here are some of my additions.
 I will be looking to build on this with new additions and hopefully one day a book.

 Some help on how to look after your yacht.